We’re working with leading federal agencies to improve retrofit delivery models, delivering deeper energy and cost savings and increased resilience.

 Why It Matters

-We’re working with partners in the private sector and the federal government where we see the greatest opportunity to increase the speed and scale of transformation and catalyze replicable models for net-zero energy.
+We’re working with leading private and government sector partners where we see the greatest opportunity to increase the speed and scale of net-zero energy buildings and districts.
 We work with large portfolio owners and managers, district-scale developers, and leading federal agencies.

 What We’re Doing